 Prior to the Obama Administration's policy changes in January 2015, the 12 permissible categories of travel to Cuba set forth in the CACR were authorized by a mix of general and specific licenses, with some authorized only by specific license.

-Prior to the January 2015 changes, OFAC had maintained a publication setting forth guidelines for license applications to engage in travel-related transactions as well as a list of authorized air and travel service providers.
-OFAC no longer maintains those publications.
-Instead, on January 15, 2015, it published a document of Frequently Asked Questions Related to Cuba that, along with the travel regulations themselves set forth in the CACR, provides guidance for potential travelers to Cuba.13
+Prior to those changes, OFAC had maintained a publication setting forth guidelines for license applications to engage in travel-related transactions as well as a list of authorized air and travel service providers, but it no longer maintains those publications.
+Instead, OFAC has documents on its website (Frequently Asked Questions Related to Cuba and Guidance Regarding Travel between the United States and Cuba) that, along with the travel regulations themselves set forth in the CACR, provide guidance for potential travelers to Cuba.
+Additional rounds of regulatory changes by OFAC in September 2015, January 2016, and March 2016 further eased the travel restrictions (see "Easing of Restrictions in 2015 and 2016," above).